hawkinse/psmovefreepiebridge/README.md

 2. Start PSMoveFreepieBridge.

+3. Enter the number of controllers you wish to track and press enter.

-3. Enter the controller ID you wish to track and press Enter.
+4. For each controller, enter the controller ID you wish to track and press Enter.
 This can be found using PSMoveConfigTool.

-4. Open FreePIE, File>Open the included freepie example script
+5. Open FreePIE, File>Open the included freepie example script

-5. Script>Run
+6. Script>Run

 # VRidge Users #
 * If using with Riftcat VRidge for head tracking purposes, make sure to set Tracking source to either "Phone orientation and FreeTrack position" or "FreeTrack orientation and position" in the desktop app's settings.